Comfort, weather conditions, protection and to some extent personal style determine what to wear for mountain biking.

 Like jackets, riding trousers are normally available in waterproof and water-resistant variants.

-The former are likely to be made from a hardshell fabric – the kind of waterproof trousers you might expect to use for hiking – and offer plenty of protection from the rain, but at the cost of breathability.
+Waterproof cycling trousers are likely to be made from a hardshell fabric – the kind of waterproof trousers you might expect to use for hiking – and offer plenty of protection from the rain, but at the cost of breathability.

-The latter are more likely to be made from a softshell fabric, offering improved fit and durability as a result, and with a Durable Water Repellent (DWR) treatment to shed rain.
+Water-resistant trousers are more likely to be made from a softshell fabric, offering improved fit and durability as a result, and with a Durable Water Repellent (DWR) treatment to shed rain.

 Fit is key when it comes to riding trousers.
 You want something close enough to avoid the material flapping or getting in the way, but with enough room to not restrict pedalling.
 An articulated cut will help in that respect, too.